Global bifurcation of solitary waves to the Boussinesq $abcd$ system: Introduction

 The solitary waves correspond to the critical points of the action functional $S_{\lambda} = \mathcal{H} - \lambda \mathcal{I}$, where

 is called the impulse functional, and the Lagrange multiplier $\lambda$ gives the speed of the wave.

 From \eqref{hamiltonian} we see that the Hamiltonian $\mathcal H(\eta,u)$ is coercive in $H^1$ provided that $a, c < 0$.
-In this parameter regime, the existence of solitary waves can be inferred from the existence of minimizers to a constraint minimization problem \cite{CNS} under an assumption on large surface tension $\tau>1/3$ and a smallness on $\|\eta\|_{H^2}$.
+In this parameter regime, the existence of solitary waves can be inferred from the existence of minimizers to a constraint minimization problem \cite{CNS} under the assumptions that the surface tension is large ($\tau>1/3$) and $\|\eta\|_{H^2}$ is small.
 Later in \cite{CNS1} another variational formulation was adapted in the same parameter regime to establish the existence of solitary waves for any $\tau\geq0$, but with a smallness restriction on the traveling speed $\lambda$.
 Using a Nehari manifold technique, the existence of ground state solutions (nontrivial solitary waves carrying minimum action energy $S_\lambda$) was established in \cite{BCL}.
-In the case of large surface tension $\tau > 1/3$, these ground states are shown to be depression waves which are symmetric and increasing from its unique trough, consistent with the results in the context of two-dimensional full gravity-capillary water waves \cite{AH,Kirchgassner, Sachs}.
+In the case of large surface tension $\tau > 1/3$, these ground states are shown to be depression waves which are symmetric and increasing from their unique troughs, consistent with the results in the context of two-dimensional full gravity-capillary water waves \cite{AH,Kirchgassner, Sachs}.

 All the above analytical results are crucially based upon the Hamiltonian structure of the system, i.e., $b = d$.
 Our main goal is to extend the existence result to the cases when the parameters fall out of this regime.
 In particular, we will focus on pure gravity waves, corresponding to $\tau = 0$, and allow either (i) $b\ne d$, so that the Hamiltonian structure is no longer available; (ii) $a, c > 0$, so that the quadratic part of the Hamiltonian \eqref{hamiltonian} is not positive definite; or (iii) the wave speed $\lambda$ is large $|\lambda| > 1$, so that the action functional fails to be bounded from below.
 In all cases, the standard variational method seems hard to apply.